Kurento/kurento/doc-kurento/source/features/kurento_modules.rst

 Filters are MediaElements that perform media processing, Computer Vision, Augmented Reality, and so on.

-The **ZBarFilter** filter detects QR and bar codes in a video stream.
+**ZBarFilter**: Detects QR and bar codes in a video stream.
 When a code is found, the filter raises a *CodeFoundEvent*.
 Clients can add a listener to this event to execute some action.

 .. image:: /images/toolbox/ZBarFilter.png
    :align:  center

-The **FaceOverlayFilter** filter detects faces in a video stream and overlaid it with a configurable image.
+**FaceOverlayFilter**: Detects faces in a video stream and overlays them with a configurable image.

 .. image:: /images/toolbox/FaceOverlayFilter.png
    :align:  center

-**GStreamerFilter** is a generic filter interface that allows injecting any GStreamer element into a Kurento Media Pipeline.
-Note however that the current implementation of GStreamerFilter only allows single elements to be injected; one cannot indicate more than one at the same time; use several GStreamerFilters if you need to inject more than one element at the same time.
+**GStreamerFilter**: Generic filter interface that allows injecting any GStreamer element into a Kurento Media Pipeline.
+Note however that the current implementation of GStreamerFilter only allows single elements to be injected; one cannot indicate more than one at the same time.
+Use several GStreamerFilters if you need to inject more than one element at the same time.

 .. image:: /images/toolbox/GStreamerFilter.png
    :align:  center

-Note that usage of some popular GStreamer elements requires installation of additional packages.
+Usage of some popular GStreamer elements requires installation of additional packages.
 For example, overlay elements such as *timeoverlay* or *textoverlay* require installation of the **gstreamer1.0-x** package, which will also install the *Pango* rendering library.

-The following class diagram shows the relationships of the main filter classes:
+The following class diagram shows the main filter classes:

 .. graphviz:: /images/graphs/filters.dot
    :align: center